-Newcastle disease (ND) is one of the most important diseases in poultry production worldwide and still a major constraint against both industrial and village poultry production (Al-Garib et al., 2003; Balachandran et al., 2014).
+Newcastle disease (ND) remains one of the most important diseases in poultry production worldwide and still a major constraint against the development of both industrial and village poultry production (Al-Garib et al., 2003; Balachandran et al., 2014).
 The Outbreaks of ND in commercial poultry and wildlife bird populations can cause high mortalities reached 100%.
 Clinical disease has many forms as respiratory, intestinal and neurological forms (Saif et al., 2003).
 The ND outbreaks are occurring frequently in Egypt and the source of the virulent NDV in these outbreaks is anonymous (Mohamed et al., 2009).

 Newcastle disease virus (NDV) is a member of Avula virus genus, family Paramyxoviridae.
-Paramyxoviruses are single-stranded RNA, with a genome size of about 15 kb and a genomic arrangement of six genes coding.
-NDV has a wide host species variety, including out of known 50 orders of birds (Madadger et al., 2013).
+Paramyxoviruses are single-stranded RNA, with a genome size of about 15 kb with a genomic arrangement of six genes coding NDV has a wide host species variety, including about 241 species of 27 orders, out of known 50 orders of birds (Madadger et al., 2013).
+Most commonly affected species include chickens, turkeys, ducks, pigeons (Zhang et al., 2011).
 NDV spreads via direct contact with secretions of infected birds; principally via ingestion (faecal/oral route) and inhalation (Alexander, 1988 & 2004).

-The envelope of the NDV has two surface glycoproteins: Haemagglutinin-Neuraminidase (HN) that plays main role for attachment of the virus to the host cell receptors and fusion (F) protein which is responsible for fusion of viral envelope with the cellular plasma membrane.
-Both two glycoproteins are the antigenic components against which neutralizing antibodies are directed (Yusoff and Tan, 2001).
-Because NDV is RNA virus it emanates high rates of mutation rapidly (Domingo and Holland, 1997).
+The envelope of the NDV has two surface glycoproteins; Haemagglutinin-Neuraminidase (HN) which is responsible for attachment of the virus to the host cell receptors and fusion (F) protein which is responsible for fusion of viral envelope with the cellular plasma membrane.
+Both these two glycoproteins are the antigenic components against which neutralizing antibodies are directed (Yusoff and Tan, 2001).
+Because NDV is RNA virus which characterized by the high rates of mutation and replication and large population sizes, so RNA viruses evolve rapidly (Domingo and Holland, 1997).

 The NDV local isolates from Giza 2014 showed a pattern of 112R/K-R-Q-R/K-R F117 F protein cleavage site motif characteristic to velogenic NDV strains and the NDV local isolates from Qualubiya 2014 showed a pattern of 112G/E-K/R-Q-G/E-R L117 F protein cleavage site motif characteristic to lentogenic NDV strains (El-Bagoury et al., 2015; El-Habbaa et al., 2017).